Per-Forma/pfsense-backup/README.md

 ## What's here
 The pfSense opensource firewall is a great tool for networks with a budget.
 However, backups are a manual process unless you choose to pay for the service.

-pfSense posts on their docs a method of pulling the config as does this project attempts to, however, testing has proven the wget method they suggust to not work.
+pfSense posts, in their docs, a method of pulling down the config in a similiar method to this project, however, testing has proven the wget method they suggust to not work for newer pfSense versions.
-Investigation revealed that a client web browser uses a MIME Multipart Media Encapsulation Upload method to initiate the configuration pull request.
-This project replicates that behavior.
+Investigation revealed that a client web browser uses a MIME Multipart Media Encapsulation Upload method to post the form which initiates the configuration download request.
+This project replicates the behavior of a web browser.
 (https://doc.pfsense.org/index.php/Remote_Config_Backup)

 ## How it works
-We use a configuration file `pfhosts` that should contain a space delimitated list of hosts to connect to, a username, and a password.
+We use a configuration file `pfhosts` that must contain a space delimitated list of hosts to connect to, a username, and a password.
+Further details are included in the file

-We then connect to the host attempt to login to it and then download the XML configuration file as `{hostname}.xml`
+We then connect to the specified hosts, attempt to login, and then download the XML configuration file as `{hostname}.xml`

-When downloading the config backup file is overwritten each time and doesn't track history.
-Internally we place these files in a CVS to accomplish that task.
+Each host's donloaded XML config file is overwritten on each run and  this project doesn't attempt to track history.
+We suggust these files be stored in a CVS or GIT repo to accomplish that task.

 ## What it works with
-This project employs a version check of the remote pfSense appliance.
+This project employs a version check that is checked for each appliance.
 Currently, it will attempt to backup versions `2.3.x` and `2.4.x`
 This is mainly due to a change in the pfSense project reguarding the naming of the form controls from the configuration backup web page.

 Future versions should expand on the supported versions.

+### Fully Tested pfSense Versions
+Below is a list of versions that have been confirmed to work with the current branch.

+2.3.1-RELEASE-p1
+2.4.1-RELEASE